mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 # What is a code review?

 The term "code review" is very broad.
-It can refer to simply having a teammate read some code over your shoulder or to a 20-person meeting to dissect the code line by line.
+It can mean a teammate simply reading some code over your shoulder or to a 20-person meeting to dissect the code line by line.
 When I say "code review" in this article, I'm describing a process that is asynchronous and written.

 The participants in a code review are the **author**, who writes the code and sends it for review, and the **reviewer**, who reads the code and decides when it is ready to be checked in to the team's codebase.
 A code review can have multiple reviewers, but in this article, I assume for simplicity that you are the sole reviewer.